Beyond-Notability/bn_framework/docs/education-year.md

       ),

 			// educated at single points
-			// can include filled years, but easier to control their appearance if separate
+			// can include filled years, but easier to control appearance separately
 			// highlight start-end pairs cf start/end only?
       Plot.dot(
       	data, {